artsy/artsy.github.io/_posts/2017-02-05-Post-Mortem-Swift-at-Artsy.md

 Though it's important to note that they make tools for Apple first and then for us 3rd party devs.
 Outside influence obviously exists, but they're shipping whatever _they_ want and you can only influence that via Radars and through going to a conference once a year and talking directly to the dev tools team.
 Only the Swift language is Open Source (and [SwiftPM][swiftpm])

 There are so few well built, large developer tools for the Apple eco-system.
-Developers are wary [of][stack] [being copied by Apple][https://twitter.com/mattt/status/473544723118837760] - something so prevalent that there is a common word for it, being [Sherlocked][sherlocked].
+Developers are wary [of][stack] [being copied by Apple][copied] - something so prevalent that there is a common word for it, being [Sherlocked][sherlocked].
 The project I've worked on for 5 years, CocoaPods, had an announcement of being sherlocked in late-2015 - you just have to deal with it.
 The idea that only Apple should be shipping these kind of things kills community momentum.

 <center><blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Alfred, Dropbox, Snapchat, Parse, OpenGL, Objective-C… <br><br>Quite the body count this WWDC.</p>&mdash; Mattt (@mattt) <a href="https://twitter.com/mattt/status/473544723118837760">June 2, 2014</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script></center>